 — REVOLT TV (@revolttv) June 27, 2016

 Welp, those were my favorite moments of the 2015 BET Awards!
 The rest of the show was very disappointing to me, (*ahem* Usher & Alicia Keys), there was no tribute to Natalie Cole, Phife Dawg or Maurice White, and a lot of the jokes and skits were very corny.
-Hopefully, BET continues to improve their writing team in the future.
+Hopefully, BET continues to improve its writing team in the future.
 Heck, they could use #BlackTwitter or #AwardShowTwitter for its show; that’ll be a guaranteed success!

 Until next year!